benfain/go/README.md

-# go
+# go-k8s
-all things golang
+all things golang in k8s land